Hit enter after type your search item

 6.0_5-Git-revert-commit.png footer.php README.md test.php

-You see, our new footer component is added in the master branch.
+You see, our new footer component has been added to the master branch.

 Merging remotely